Anthropic

 Training and internal deployment: dates not reported

-Anthropic says Sonnet 4 doesn't have dangerous capabilities, but Opus 4's bio capabilities may have reached its CBRN-3 threshold, so it has implemented its ASL-3 standard for security and deployment safeguards for that model.
+Anthropic says Sonnet 4 doesn't have dangerous capabilities, but Opus 4's bio capabilities may be dangerous, so it has implemented its ASL-3 standard for security and deployment safeguards for that model.

 The evals themselves are good, but I have serious concerns about Anthropic's interpretation of the results, especially in bio.
 Anthropic mentions lots of "thresholds" but it's unclear which evals are load-bearing or what would change its mind.